Applies to: SQL Server (all supported versions) Azure SQL Database Azure SQL Managed Instance

 Always Encrypted is a feature designed to protect sensitive data, such as credit card numbers or national identification numbers (for example, U.S. social security numbers), stored in Azure SQL Database or SQL Server databases.
-Always Encrypted allows clients to encrypt sensitive data inside client applications and never reveal the encryption keys to the Database Engine ( SQL Database or SQL Server).
-As a result, Always Encrypted provides a separation between those who own the data (and can view it) and those who manage the data (but should have no access).
-By ensuring on-premises database administrators, cloud database operators, or other high-privileged, but unauthorized users, cannot access the encrypted data, Always Encrypted enables customers to confidently store sensitive data outside of their direct control.
-This allows organizations to encrypt data at rest and in use for storage in Azure, to enable delegation of on-premises database administration to third parties, or to reduce security clearance requirements for their own DBA staff.
+Always Encrypted allows clients to encrypt sensitive data inside client applications and never reveal the encryption keys to the Database Engine (SQL Database or SQL Server).
+As a result, Always Encrypted provides a separation between those who own the data and can view it, and those who manage the data but should have no access.
+By ensuring on-premises database administrators, cloud database operators, or other high-privileged unauthorized users, can't access the encrypted data, Always Encrypted enables customers to confidently store sensitive data outside of their direct control.
+This allows organizations to store their data in Azure, and enable delegation of on-premises database administration to third parties, or to reduce security clearance requirements for their own DBA staff.

 Always Encrypted makes encryption transparent to applications.
 An Always Encrypted-enabled driver installed on the client computer achieves this by automatically encrypting and decrypting sensitive data in the client application.
 The driver encrypts the data in sensitive columns before passing the data to the Database Engine, and automatically rewrites queries so that the semantics to the application are preserved.
 Similarly, the driver transparently decrypts data, stored in encrypted database columns, contained in query results.

-Always Encrypted is available in SQL Server 2016 (13.x) and SQL Database.
+Always Encrypted is available in all editions of Azure SQL Database, starting with SQL Server 2016 (13.x) and all service tiers of SQL Database.
 (Prior to SQL Server 2016 (13.x) SP1, Always Encrypted was limited to the Enterprise Edition.)
 For a Channel 9 presentation that includes Always Encrypted, see Keeping Sensitive Data Secure with Always Encrypted.

 Client and Data in Azure